yamada-sexta/touitomamout-next/README.md

 ## Documentation

-You'll find everything you need, from the project's discovery to its deployment, as well as its configuration and some technical deep dives.
+You'll find everything you need, from project overview to its deployment, as well as its configuration and some technical deep dives.

 [<img src="https://github.com/louisgrasset/touitomamout/raw/main/.github/docs/documentation-center.svg"  width="300px"/>](https://github.com/yamada-sexta/touitomamout/wiki)